wcerfgba/soap-backend/README.md

    of function `ScoresGetController::getAction`, because for some reason the default values specified on the routes were not being carried forward to the controller.
 I am not currently sure why this is.

+3. At commit `2a6d5e` the endpoint `DELETE /score/:id` was changed to support any HTTP method, because HTML forms do not support the DELETE method (gah).